 One helpful solution for sleep apnea is a treatment called Continuous Positive Airway Pressure (CPAP).
 This is simply a face or nasal mask that offers a consistent stream of airflow into the nasal passages, keeping the airway open.
 This is a non-invasive treatment and can help you improve the quality of your sleep.
 Meanwhile, the common medical advice for overweight people with sleep apnea is to engage in lifestyle factors that promote weight loss.

 Chronic Fatigue Syndrome

-While chronic fatigue syndrome isn’t related to or caused by any other medical condition, it can be triggered by certain factors.
+While the cause of chronic fatigue syndrome is still unknown, according to the Mayo Clinic, it can be triggered by a variety of factors.
 These include viral infections, such as herpes and epstein-barr virus.
 It is also commonly associated with immune system problems and autoimmune disorders.
-Working with a therapist to take back control of your life can help you live with chronic fatigue syndrome despite its setbacks.
+Working with a therapist to take back control of your life and optimize your daily routines can help you address many of the CFS symptoms.

 Additionally, a physical therapist can help you reduce your hypersensitivity to exercise and gradually begin helping you get active, which can stimulate blood flow, boost endorphins, and support higher energy levels.

 Other Health Conditions Associated With Tiredness